-Run rncp on the receiving system, specifying which identities are allowed to send files:

-\$ rncp --listen -a 1726dbad538775b5bf9b0ea25a4079c8 -a c50cc4e4f7838b6c31f60ab9032cbc62
+''' Run rncp on the receiving system, specifying which identities are allowed to send files rncp --receive -a 1726dbad538775b5bf9b0ea25a4079c8 -a c50cc4e4f7838b6c31f60ab9032cbc62 From another system, copy a file to the receiving system rncp ~/path/to/file.tgz 73cbd378bb0286ed11a707c13447bb1e '''

-You can also specify allowed identity hashes (one per line) in the file ~/.rncp/allowed_identities and simply running the program in listener mode:

-\$ rncp --listen

-From another system, copy a file to the receiving system:
+You can specify as many allowed senders as needed, or complete disable authentication.

 '''

-$ rncp ~/path/to/file.tgz 73cbd378bb0286ed11a707c13447bb1e

-'''

-Or fetch a file from the remote system:

-\$ rncp --fetch ~/path/to/file.tgz 73cbd378bb0286ed11a707c13447bb1e

-'''

-usage: rncp.py [-h] [--config path] [-v] [-q] [-S] [-l] [-f] [-b seconds]

-[-a allowed_hash] [-n] [-p] [-w seconds] [--version] [file] [destination]

 Reticulum File Transfer Utility

 positional arguments:

+file to be transferred

 file

-file to be transferred

 hexadecimal hash of the receiver

 destination

-options:
+optional arguments:

 show this help message and exit

 -h, --help

 --config path

 path to alternative Reticulum config directory

-increase verbositv

 -v, --verbose

+increase verbosity

 -q, --quiet

 decrease verbosity

--S, --silent

-disable transfer progress output

--l, --listen
+-p, --print-identity print identity and destination info and exit

-listen for incoming transfer requests
+wait for incoming files

--f, --fetch

-fetch file from remote listener instead of sending

--b seconds
+-r, --receive

-announce interval, 0 to only announce at startup
+don't announce at program start

+-b, --no-announce

+accept from this identity

 -a allowed hash

-accept from this identity

 -n, --no-auth

-accept files and fetches from anyone
+accept files from anyone

--p, --print-identity print identity and destination info and exit
+-w seconds

+sender timeout before giving up

+show program's version number and exit

+--version

+-v. --verbose

 '''

--w seconds sender timeout before giving up version show program's version number and exit

-3.2.7 The rnx Utility
+3.2.6 The rnx Utility

 The rnx utility is a basic remote command execution program.
 It allows you to execute commands on remote systems over Reticulum, and to view returned command output.
-For a fully interactive remote shell solution, be sure to also take a look at the rnsh program.

-Run rnx on the listening system, specifying which identities are allowed to execute commands:

-\$ rnx --listen -a 941bed5e228775e5a8079fc38b1ccf3f -a 1b03013c25f1c2ca068a4f080b844a10
+''' Run rnx on the listening system, specifying which identities are allowed to execute commands rnx --listen -a 941bed5e228775e5a8079fc38b1ccf3f -a 1b03013c25f1c2ca068a4f080b844a10

-From another system, run a command on the remote:

-\$ rnx 7a55144adf826958a9529a3bcf08b149 "cat /proc/cpuinfo"
+From another system, run a command rnx 7a55144adf826958a9529a3bcf08b149 "cat /proc/cpuinfo"